 After completing his doctoral thesis, Daniel Graewe joined White & Case, a leading American law firm, where he worked for several years in the areas of corporate and capital markets law in Hamburg, London and Munich.
 At the same time, he successfully completed a specialist attorney course in tax law.
 He then worked for several years in the Hamburg office of CMS Hasche Sigle, an equally renowned international law firm, in the area of corporate law and private clients.

-After many years of teaching assignments in German and English in the areas of commercial and corporate law, venture capital and business law, he accepted a full professorship in business law at the employer-oriented Nordakademie University of Applied Sciences in the year 2016.
-There he is also director of the Institute for Applied Business Law.
+After many years of teaching assignments in German and English in the areas of commercial and corporate law, venture capital and business law, he accepted a full professorship in business law at Nordakademie University of Applied Sciences in the year 2016.
+There he was also founding director of the Institute for Applied Business Law.
 From 2017 to 2021, he held a parallel position as Of Counsel at Eversheds Sutherland.
 He was also appointed Faculty Member of the Institute of Mergers, Acquisitions and Alliances in Vienna in 2018 and Senior Visiting Scholar at the University of California, Berkeley (Fulbright Commission Scholarship) in 2019.
 In 2021, Daniel Graewe founded the firm and is also active as a member of the Supervisory Board.
+In 2022, he moved the Institute to the University HSBA Hamburg School of Business Administration.

 In his free time, he is involved in church and social institutions.
-He is a mentor of the Deutschlandstiftung Integration, an honorary knight of the Order of St. John, a member of the board of trustees of the Ernst Ludwig Kirchner Society and an honorary board member of the Nordakademie Foundation.
+He is a mentor of the Deutschlandstiftung Integration, an honorary knight of the Order of St. John, and a member of the board of trustees of the Ernst Ludwig Kirchner Society .
 He is also a reserve officer in the German Armed Forces (Lieutenant Colonel).
 In 2012 he was awarded the White & Case Pro Bono Award and in 2019 the Fulbright Certificate of Excellence.

 He lives in Hamburg with his wife and their daughters.